bc913/vulkan_notes/README.md

 ### Presentation
 - Displaying images in Vulkan is not supported by default.
 WSI (Window system integration) extensions should be enabled before.
 Some brief explanation: Swapchain will generate and store some image (data) and it has to present these images (data) onto the platform agnostic `VkSurfaceKHR` surface which is backed by the windowing system and acts such an interface.
 GLFW will be reading from this surface.

+> Vulkan does NOT have the concept of `default frame buffer` which OPENGL offers.
+This is handled via `swapchain` for Vulkan.
 #### Swapchain
 It is a group of images (data) that can be drawn to and presented to surface. `Swapchain` is a complex object that handles the retrieval and updating the data of the image(s) being displayed or yet to be displayed.
 It does NOT display the image.
 It only handles the data about it.
 It requires `VK_KHR_swapchain` extension which is device level extension.